laodai88/WhoColor/README.rst

 WhoColor
 ========
-The WhoColor userscript colors Wikipedia articles based on by-word authorship.
+The WhoColor userscript colors Wikipedia articles based on by-word authorship, gives color-coded information on conflicts and age and provides per-word revision histories.

 Take a look at http://f-squared.org/whovisual/ for more information.